 If a student with federal (Title IV) student financial aid withdraws, drops out of school, or is dismissed from the University, the Office of Financial Aid will determine the portion of federal aid that has been earned and the balance that is unearned must be returned to the Federal or State programs.
 Federal aid is earned based upon the student’s days in attendance and has no relation to the tuition refund percentage computed above.
 It is important to note that federal aid may not cover all unpaid institutional charges due upon a student’s withdrawal and that a Federal Direct Stafford Loan borrower will begin using the 6-month grace period after which loan repayment will begin.
 Federal Perkins borrowers have a 9-month grace period.
 For specific questions concerning the computation of earned federal aid, please contact the Office of Financial Aid.
-Students must be billed 100% tuition charges to earn university funded financial aid.
-In other words, a student eligible for a tuition refund from withdrawing will no longer qualify for university funded financial aid.
+Students must be billed 100% tuition charges to earn university-funded financial aid.
+In other words, a student eligible for a tuition refund from withdrawing will no longer qualify for university-funded financial aid.

 Room and Board (Meals)

 During each semester’s last day to qualify for a tuition refund for dropping a course, a student may voluntarily reduce or cancel a commitment for room and board (i.e. a meal plan).
-Charges for board are recomputed to arrive at the amount refundable.
+Charges for the board are recomputed to arrive at the amount refundable.
 Room charges are refunded 100% excluding the $75 non-refundable room breakage deposit, plus you will be charged a $200.00 fee.

-After the semester’s last day to qualify for a tuition refund for dropping a course ends, room-and-board commitments are considered non-cancelled.
+After the semester’s last day to qualify for a tuition refund for dropping a course ends, room-and-board commitments are considered non-canceled.
 However, an alternative room assignment can be authorized by the Carson-Newman University Residence Life Director, and a meal plan can be changed but only to one that offers more meals per week.

-If a student withdraws from the University or moves off campus after the semester’s last day to qualify for a tuition refund for dropping a course ends or is dismissed from the University for disciplinary reasons, no refund will be granted for any portion of room charges.
-If a student withdraws from the University or moves off campus with the permission of the Carson-Newman University Residence Life Director, the student will receive a pro-rated refund of his or her board charges only up to mid-term.
-After mid-term there is no refund for board charges.
-If a student withdraws from the University or moves off campus without the permission of the Carson-Newman University Residence Life Director or is dismissed from the University for disciplinary reasons, no refund will be granted for any portion of the board charges.
+If a student withdraws from the university or moves off campus after the semester’s last day to qualify for a tuition refund for dropping a course ends or is dismissed from the university for disciplinary reasons, no refund will be granted for any portion of room charges.
+If a student withdraws from the university or moves off-campus with the permission of the Carson-Newman University Residence Life Director, the student will receive a pro-rated refund of his or her board charges only up to mid-term.
+After mid-term, there is no refund for board charges.
+If a student withdraws from the university or moves off-campus without the permission of the Carson-Newman University Residence Life Director or is dismissed from the university for disciplinary reasons, no refund will be granted for any portion of the board charges.

-Charges for a meal plan commitment that a student voluntarily reduces during the semester’s last day to qualify for a tuition refund for dropping a course or subsequently cancels by withdrawing from the University or by moving off campus with the permission of the Carson-Newman University Residence Life Director are recomputed based on the ratio of whole weeks remaining in the semester to total weeks in the semester, and a refund is paid accordingly up to mid-term.
+Charges for a meal plan commitment that a student voluntarily reduces during the semester’s last day to qualify for a tuition refund for dropping a course or subsequently cancels by withdrawing from the University or by moving off-campus with the permission of the Carson-Newman University Residence Life Director are recomputed based on the ratio of whole weeks remaining in the semester to total weeks in the semester, and a refund is paid accordingly up to mid-term.
 However, no refund will be paid for a partial week and no refund will be given after mid-term.
 Any unused portion of the declining-balance account (Eagle Bucks) is not refundable.